bkw777/aDIPters/README.md

 http://tandy.wiki/FLASH_23C1000

 This board uses a variety of writable flash, eeprom, or eprom devices to replace the non-standard pinout 128K mask rom in at least: NEC PC-8300, PC-8401, and PC-8500
+Not tested but should also work in Cambridge Z88

 The nominal flash chip is SST39SF010, but there are several other compatible parts.
 The specs for a compatible chip are:
 * 128K x 8